gridaco/CoLI/docs/why-coli.md

 > If you are looking for javasciprt builder, typescript's compiler factory has all the compatible functionallities.

-Thous, CoLI is a builder sdk as mentioned above.
+Thus, CoLI is a builder sdk as mentioned above.
 It's focus is on providing the best experience to developers building code generation application with simple and unified interface.

 ## Foundation & Initial Goal